VoltDB/voltdb-kafka-connector/README.md

 #### Distributed Connect Properties (connect-distributed.properties)
 - **bootstrap.servers** (mandatory) Kafka servers the connector will connect to.
 - **group.id** (mandatory) The unique name for the cluster, used in forming the Connect cluster group.
-- **offset.storage.topic** (mandatory) The topic used for offset data storage for connectors in will be created by Kafka.
+- **offset.storage.topic** (mandatory) The Kafka topic to store connector offset state in.
+  Although this topic can be auto-created if your cluster has auto topic creation enabled, it is highly recommended that you create it before starting the Kafka Connect cluster.
+  To support large Kafka Connect clusters, this topic should have a large number of partitions and highly replicated.
-   This must be the same with the same group id.
+  This must be the same for all workers with the same group.id
-- **config.storage.topic** (mandatory) The topic used for teh storage of connector and task configuration data in will be created by Kafka.
+- **config.storage.topic** (mandatory) The Kafka topic to store connector and task configuration state in.
+  Although this topic can be auto-created if your cluster has auto topic creation enabled, it is highly recommended that you create it before starting the Kafka Connect cluster.
-   This must be the same with the same group id.
+  This topic should always have a single partition and be highly replicated This must be the same for all workers with the same group.id
-   Manually create the topic to ensure single partition if needed.
 - **status.storage.topic** (mandatory) Topic used for the storage of connector statuses will be created by Kafka.
 - **offset.flush.interval.ms** (default: 60000) The time interval between offset commits.
 - **topics** A list of topics to use as input for this connector.